ess-dive-community/essdive-uas/2_PlatformDescription.md

 # UAS Platform Description Metadata Guide

-This page provides guidelines and expectations for completion of the Platform Description metadata template.
+This page provides description of the variables included in the Platform Description metadata.
+Use to to guide completion of the Platform Description metadata template.

 ---
 ## Platform Description Metadata Content - Click links below for full description